Szymon-Czuszek/Machine-Learning-Algorithms/README.md

 - Assigning greater importance to closer neighbors (distance-weighted KNN) can improve classification accuracy.
 4. Hybrid Approaches:
 - Combining KNN with other classifiers (e.g., SVM, Decision Trees) or ensemble methods (e.g., Bagging, Boosting) can improve overall detection accuracy.

-Small K (e.g., 1-3):

-The model is highly sensitive to noise and may overfit to specific training examples.
-Can lead to misclassification if a fake note is very close to a genuine one.
-Large K (e.g., 10+):

-The model becomes more stable but may smooth out important details.
-Can misclassify notes if fake banknotes are not well-represented in the training set.
-Typically, choosing an optimal K involves cross-validation to find a balance between bias and variance.

 ### Logistic Regression